 The Civil Rights Movement Archive (CRMA) is a 501c3 nonprofit corporation based in California.
 We are a free, non-commercial, web-based archive created by civil rights workers active in CORE, NAACP, SCLC, SNCC and similar Southern Freedom Movement organizations during the 1950s and 1960s.
 We are part of the national African American Civil Rights Network.
 The CRMA has a Memorandum of Understanding with Duke University Libraries that they will assume stewardship over the archive to preserve and sustain it when the current managers are no longer able to carry the work forward.

-This website has been (and still is being) created by veterans of the Southern Freedom Movement (1951-1968).
+This website has been (and is still being) created by veterans of the Southern Freedom Movement (1951-1968).
+It's an online archive to preserve and make available original-materials, histories, narratives, remembrances, and commentaries related to that movement.
 It is where we tell it like it was, the way we lived it, the way we saw it, the way we still see it.

 About Us Resources Related Pages Purpose